-3. Functional Impairment: The child/adolescent must have a Functional Impairment ,pursuant to the diagnostic formulation as noted above, in two of the listed capacities: ☐ Functioning in self-care: Impairment in self-care is manifested by a person's consistent inability to take care of personal grooming, hygiene, clothes, and meeting of nutritional needs.
-The determination of impairment in self care must reflect consideration of developmentally appropriate abilities. ☐ Functioning in community: Inability to maintain safety without assistance; a consistent lack of age- appropriate behavioral controls, decision-making, judgment and value systems which impact placement stability, potentially leading to out-of-home placement. ☐ Functioning in social relationships: Impairment of social relationships is manifested by the consistent inability to develop and maintain satisfactory relationships with peers and adults.
-Children and adolescents exhibit constrictions in their capacities for shared attention, engagement, initiation of two-way effective communication, and shared social problem solving.
-Impairment in family function is manifested by a pattern of significantly disruptive behavior exemplified by repeated and/or unprovoked verbal and/or physical aggression towards siblings and/or parents and/or caretakers (e.g., foster parents), disregard for safety and welfare of self or others (e.g., fire setting, serious and chronic destructiveness, inability to conform to reasonable expectations that impact placement stability), impaired relational connection between caregiver and child.
+3. Functional Impairment: The child/adolescent must have a Functional Impairment in two of the listed capacities: ☐ Functioning in self-care: Impairment in self-care is manifested by a person's consistent inability to take care of personal grooming, hygiene, clothes, and meeting of nutritional needs. ☐ Functioning in community: Inability to maintain safety without assistance; a consistent lack of age- appropriate behavioral controls, decision-making, judgment and value systems which result in potential out-of-home placement. ☐ Functioning in social relationships: Impairment of social relationships is manifested by the consistent inability to develop and maintain satisfactory relationships with peers and adults.
+Children and adolescents exhibit constrictions in their capacities for shared attention, engagement, initiation of two-way effective communication, and shared social problem solving. ☐ Functioning in the family: Impairment in family function is manifested by a pattern of significantly disruptive behavior exemplified by repeated and/or unprovoked violence to siblings and/or parents and/or caretakers (e.g., foster parents), disregard for safety and welfare of self or others (e.g., fire setting, serious and chronic destructiveness, in- ability to conform to reasonable expectations that may result in removal from the family or its equivalent).
 Child-caregiver and family characteristics do not include developmentally based adaptive patterns that support social-emotional well-being.
-For early childhood functioning, major impairments undermine the fundamental foundation of healthy functioning exhibited by: • rarely or minimally seeking comfort in distress • limited positive affect and excessive levels of irritability, sadness or fear disruptions in feeding and sleeping patterns failure, even in unfamiliar settings, to check back with adult caregivers after venturing away willingness to go off with an unfamiliar adult with minimal or no hesitation regression of previously learned skills ☐ Functioning at school/work: Impairment in school/work function is manifested by an inability to pursue educational goals in a typical time frame (e.g., consistently failing grades, repeated truancy, expulsion, property damage or violence toward others); receiving an educational intervention such as an Individualized Education Program (IEP), Behavior Intervention Plan (BIP), or special intervention or accommodations; or the inability to be consistently employed at a self-sustaining level (e.g., inability to conform to work schedule, poor relationships with supervisor and other workers, hostile behavior on the job).
+For early childhood functioning, major impairments undermine the fundamental foundation of healthy functioning exhibited by: • rarely or minimally seeking comfort in distress limited positive affect and excessive levels of irritability, sadness or fear disruptions in feeding and sleeping patterns failure, even in unfamiliar settings, to check back with adult caregivers after venturing away willingness to go off with an unfamiliar adult with minimal or no hesitation regression of previously learned skills ☐ Functioning at school/work: Impairment in school/work function is manifested by an inability to pursue educational goals in a normal time frame (e.g., consistently failing grades, repeated truancy, expulsion, property damage or violence toward others); identification by an IEP team as having an Emotional/Behavioral Disability; or inability to be consistently employed at a self-sustaining level (e.g., inability to conform to work schedule, poor relationships with supervisor and other workers, hostile behavior on the job).